bluPhy/Clean-Temp-Files/README.md

 v2.7:
 * Borrowed Chromium and Opera Cleaning - Credit [Anst-foto](https://github.com/anst-foto/Powershell)
-* If confirmed, Delete the contents of Recycle Bins for All Users - Credit [Chris Rakowitz](https://community.spiceworks.com/scripts/show_download/3677-empty-recycle-bins)
+* Redone Recycle Bin cleaning.
+Will ask for confirmation at the start of the script then will clean All Users Recycle Bin - Credit [Chris Rakowitz](https://community.spiceworks.com/scripts/show_download/3677-empty-recycle-bins)

 v2.6:
 * Fixes from Github which were not pulled from Master